 During an emergency event, Mansfield Shire Council will enact its Business Continuity Plan to maintain services as far as possible to meet the requirements of residents.
-However, during an emergency, animal welfare services will take priority over other Local Laws functions unless public safety is otherwise compromised.
+During an emergency, animal welfare services will take priority over other Local Laws functions - unless public safety is otherwise compromised.
 Assistance will be sought in the instance of an excessive case load to maintain business continuity.

-If a large and complex emergency event occurs within the shire, the Animal Welfare Coordinator can request additional help from other Councils to deal with the emergency situation allowing the Local Laws Officers/rangers to deal with normal animal welfare and other Local Laws services.
+If a large and complex emergency event occurs within the shire, as referenced above, the Animal Welfare Coordinator can request additional help from other Councils to deal with the emergency situation allowing the Local Laws Officers/rangers to deal with normal animal welfare and other Local Laws service provision.

-9. EMERGENCY MANAGEMENT
+9. Emergency Management

-9.1 Command, control and coordination
+9.1 Command, Control and Coordination

-Victorian emergency response management operates within a three tiered framework - state, regional and incident.
+Victorian emergency response management operates within a three-tiered framework - state, regional and incident.
 Victoria also bases its emergency response arrangements on the management functions of control, command and coordination which are broadly described as: